 “Our ultimate goal will be to convert all Prada virgin nylon into Re-Nylon by the end of 2021.
 This project highlights our continued efforts towards promoting a responsible business.
 This collection allows us to make our contribution and create products without using new resources.”

-Lorenzo Bertelli, Head of Marketing & Head of CSR Prada S.p.A.
+Lorenzo Bertelli, Prada Group Marketing Director & Head of Corporate Social Responsibility

 Prada Re-Nylon project is the product of a partnership between Prada and the textile yarn producer Aquafil, an Italian company with over half a century of expertise in creating synthetic fibers.
 Across a number of years, Aquafil has invested heavily in ground-breaking research and development of sustainable materials, producing new from old.